Auliʻi Cravalho: Career

-Cravalho has stated that she was initially not going to audition for Moana because "there were already so many great submissions that I didn't think I needed to try out".
-However, an Oahu talent agent discovered her through a charity video contest and brought her to Los Angeles to audition for the role.
+As a 14-year-old high school freshman, Cravalho was cast as the title character in the 2016 animated movie Moana.
+She has stated that she was initially not going to audition for the role because "there were already so many great submissions that [she] didn't think [she] needed to try out".
+However, a talent agent in Oahu discovered her through a charity video contest and brought her to Los Angeles to audition for the role.
 Casting director Rachel Sutton has stated that Cravalho was the last person to audition out of hundreds of actresses.

 In February 2017, it was announced that she had been cast in the pilot for the NBC drama Rise, which was ordered to series on May 4, 2017.
 The series premiered on March 13, 2018, but NBC cancelled the series on May 15, 2018, due to low ratings.
 In May 2017, she sang the national anthem at the National Memorial Day Concert.

-In November 2017, Cravalho announced she was going to reprise her role as Moana in the first Hawaiian-language dubbed Disney film.
+In November 2017, Cravalho announced she was going to reprise her role as Moana in the first Hawaiian language–dubbed Disney film.
 The dubbed Moana premiered on June 10, 2018.

 On November 5, 2019, Cravalho portrayed Ariel in ABC's The Little Mermaid Live!, a live-action concert rendition of The Little Mermaid.
 In 2020, she starred in All Together Now, directed by Brett Haley for Netflix.
+Cravalho has twice performed as guest narrator at Disney's Candlelight Processional at Walt Disney World, in 2018 and 2021.

 In 2020, Cravalho participated in Acting for a Cause, a live classic play and screenplay reading series created, directed and produced by Brando Crawford.
 Cravalho played Gwendolen Fairfax in The Importance of Being Earnest, Laertes in Hamlet, Lady Catherine in Pride and Prejudice, and Jeannie Bueller in Ferris Bueller's Day Off.
 The reading raised funds for non-profit charities including Mount Sinai Medical Center.

-Cravalho was cast as the title character, Hailey, in the animated comedy-adventure series Hailey's On It!, which is slated to premiere in 2023.
+On November 18, 2021, it was announced that Cravalho would voice the title character, Hailey, in the animated comedy-adventure series Hailey's On It!, which premiered on June 8, 2023, on Disney Channel.
+She also has a role in the sci-fi drama series The Power, where she plays Jos Cleary-Lopez, a teenager who develops electric powers, and as Janis 'Imi'ike in Mean Girls, a 2024 film adaptation of the stage musical Mean Girls.

+In 2023, it was announced that Cravalho would be an executive producer on the upcoming live-action adaptation of Moana but would not reprise the titular role.
+She stated in 2024 that "it feels really important to me to pass the baton to the next young woman of Pacific Island descent".

+In July 2024, it was announced that Cravalho will take over the role of Sally Bowles in the Broadway production of Cabaret beginning September 16.

 Personal life

-In April 2020, Cravalho publicly came out as bisexual.
-In June 2021, Cravalho announced that she had been accepted into Columbia University and subsequently revealed that she planned to major in environmental science at the school.
+In April 2020, Cravalho came out as bisexual.
+In January 2024, she revealed that she has Ehlers–Danlos syndrome.